sdmx-twg/sdmx-json/data-message/docs/1-sdmx-json-field-guide.md

 Each of the components may contain the following fields:

 * id - *String*.
 Identifier for the component.
 * name - *String*.
-Name provides a human-readable name for the component.
+Name provides a human-readable localised name for the component.
 * description - *String* *optional*.
-Provides a description for the component.
+Provides a localised description for the component.
 * keyPosition - *Number*  *optional*. **This field is mandatory for `dimensions` but not to be supplied for `attributes`.** Indicates the position of the `dimension` in the Data Structure Definition, starting at 0.
 It needs to be provided also for the special `dimensions` such as Time or Measure dimensions.
 The information in this field is consistent with the order of `dimensions` in the "key" parameter string (i.e. D.USD.EUR.SP00.A) for data queries in the SDMX API.
 * role - *String* *optional*.
 Defines the component role(s), if any.
 Roles are represented by the id of a concept defined as [SDMX cross-domain concept](https://sdmx.org/wp-content/uploads/01_sdmx_cog_annex_1_cdc_2009.pdf).
 Several of the concepts defined as SDMX cross-domain concepts are useful for data visualisation, such as for example, the series title ("TITLE"), the unit of measure ("UNIT_MEASURE"), the number of decimals to be displayed ("DECIMALS"), the  country or geographic reference area ("REF_AREA", e.g. when using maps), the period of time to which the measured observation refers ("REF_PERIOD"), the time interval at which observations occur over a given time period ("FREQ"), etc. It is strongly recommended to identify any component that can be useful for data visualisation purposes by using the appropriate SDMX cross-domain concept as role.
 * default - *String* or *Number* *optional*.
 Defines a default `value` for the component (valid for `attributes` only!).
 If no value is provided in the data part of the message then this value applies.
 * links - *Array* *optional*. *Links* field is an array of *[link](#link)* objects.
 If appropriate, a collection of links to additional information regarding the component.
 * annotations - *Array* *optional*. *[Annotations](#annotation)* is a collection of indices of the corresponding *annotations* for the component.
 Indices refer back to the array of *annotations* in the structure field.
 * values - *Array*. *Values* field is an array of *[component value](#component-value)* objects.
 Note that `dimensions` and `attributes` presented at `dataSet` level can only have one single component value.

+See the section on [localised strings](#localised-strings) on how the message deals with languages.

 Example: